 Enrollment is limited to 12 students.
 Preference will be given to qualified applicants from populations under-represented in medicine and health care, including under-represented minority, low-income and/or first-generation college students.
 Students must have a minimum cumulative college grade point average of 3.0.
-The deadline for the application and all related materials is March 1, 2014.
+The deadline for the application is February 15, and all related materials must be received by March 2.

 Key components of the Health P.A.S.S. program include:

 - Lectures and presentations by top faculty on topics in the basic sciences, anatomy, medical procedures, musculoskeletal injury and research